-4.49 The 2015 Remedy Programme will focus on the remedy to remove the inherent discrimination caused by transitional protection.
-There are 420,000 scheme members who will need to be offered a choice of schemes to remedy the discrimination.
-We are developing a series of communications and tools to help members to make the right decision for their circumstances and to support employers.

-- 4.50 The risks associated with the 2015 Remedy Programme include, but are not limited to: - ineffective communications to key stakeholders; - unsuccessful remedy implementation or slippage with project activities; - inability to administer pension reforms; and - data integrity and data quality issues. - 4.51 Resources are now being put in place supported by our risk management function.
-Robust controls are being introduced to ensure that active engagement is taking place with key stakeholders and to ensure communication with members is effective.
-We have also introduced processes for managing the impacts on the Scheme Administrator and testing of the deliverability of alternative remedy routes.
+- 4.48 The 2015 Remedy Programme will focus on the remedy to remove the inherent discrimination caused by transitional protection.
+There are 420,000 scheme members who will need to be offered a choice of scheme benefits to remedy the discrimination.
+We are developing a series of communications and tools to help members to make the right decision for their circumstances and to support employers. - 4.49 The risks associated with the 2015 Remedy Programme include, but are not limited to: - ineffective communications to key stakeholders; - unsuccessful remedy implementation or slippage with project activities; - inability to administer pension reforms; and - data integrity and data quality issues. - 4.50 Resources are now imbedded with support from the risk management function.
+Robust controls have been operating for the last few years and have therefore matured over time to ensure that active engagement is taking place with key stakeholders and to ensure communication with members is effective.
+We have also introduced processes for managing the impacts on the Scheme Administrator.

-Coronavirus (COVID-19) Pandemic
+Coronavirus (COVID-19) pandemic